Gregoritsch3/Project_Python_Jobs_Data_Analysis/README.md

 ## Introduction

-As an aspiring Data Scientist/Analyst, I am naturally interested in the steps necessary to achieve my desired goal: a Data Science job from which one can make a living.
+Having at least a general idea of what the job market asks for when data roles are in question would be of great use to people aiming for those kinds of positions.
 Luckily, it turns out there exists an abundance of high-quality data regarding job postings from all around the world.
 This data is made available by the well-known [Luke Barrouse](https://www.lukebarousse.com/) through his [DataNerd](https://datanerd.tech/) web-application.
 The database contains job postings information such as: job title, location, work type (remote or on-site), average yearly or hourly salary, salary rate, health insurance provision, skills associated with a particular job posting, company name, and much more.
 This data pertains to the year 2023.

-Being ultimately motivated towards the Data Scientist role, this data is handled in such a way as to provide answers specifically for the Data Scientist role.
-The questions to be answered are the following:
+The goal of the project is to analyze the data so as to provide useful insights into the job postings in general, and particularly for the Data Scientist role.
+The structure of the project is as follows:

-1. Out of all job postings in 2023 that are related to the Data Scientist role, which are the top-paying remote opportunities?
+1. **Exploratory Data Analysis**: What are the top data roles in the whole industry?
+What are the top ten countries as regards the number of job offers?
+What is the percentage of remote jobs, as well as jobs that provide healthcare?
+What are the top ten data roles in Croatia?
+Finally, what are the top ten most demanded data skills, in general?
-2. Based on these top-paying job listings, what are the skills associated with them?
+2. **Skills Demand**: What are the most demanded skills for the top three most popular data roles and how do they compare quantitatively?
-3. Which skills that pertain to the Data Scientist role are the most demanded?
+3. **Skills Trend**: How do the top five Data Science skills trend over the yearly cycle?
-4. Similarly to Question 2., but not based on individual job listings, but rather on the more general average yearly salary, which Data Science skills turn out to be the best-paying ones?
+4. **Salary Analysis**: How do the median yearly salaries compare for the top six data roles?
+What are a) the most popular and b) the most demanded skills for the Data Science role, specifically?
-5. What are the most optimal skills for the Data Scientist role?
+5. **Optimal Skills**: What are the most optimal skills for the Data Scientist role?
 That is, which skills are in high demand, but are also well paid?

 <br>*Made upon the completion of Luke Barrouse's [Python course](https://www.lukebarousse.com/python).
 The project is helped by his material, but is not a direct or identical copy.
 Additionally, all data used is provided as part of his free course material.*